24kmystique/book-discovery/README.md

 # Book Discovery [ongoing development]
 A cloned web app of [Book Depository](https://www.bookdepository.com/).

 The objective of the project is to use to ReactJS and MongoDB database to develop the website.
-Also, to include unit test to verify the behavior of each part of the software, robustness and security of the website.
+Also, to include unit tests to verify the behaviour of each part of the software, robustness and security of the website.

 ## How to run the project
 ### Steps to run the project locally (i.e. on your laptop)